ika-rwth-aachen/docker-ros/README.md

 #### Extra Image Files

-If you need to have additional files present in the deployment image, you can use the special `copy` folder.
+If you need to have additional files present in the deployment image, you can use the special `files` folder.
+These will be copied into the container before the custom installation script `custom.sh` is executed.

-Create a folder `copy` in your `docker` folder and place any files or directories in it.
-The contents will be copied to `~/copy` in the image.
+Create a folder `files` in your `docker` folder and place any files or directories in it.
+The contents will be copied to `/files` in the image.

-TODO:
-- Rename copy folder?
-- Copy to other location than DOCKER_HOME/copy?
-What if DOCKER_HOME is not set?

 #### GitLab CI Customization